IRC: Operators

-There are also users who maintain elevated rights on their local server, or the entire network; these are called IRC operators, sometimes shortened to IRCops or Opers (not to be confused with channel operators).
+Some users maintain elevated rights on their local server, or the entire network; these are called IRC operators, sometimes shortened to IRCops or Opers (not to be confused with channel operators).
 As the implementation of the IRCd varies, so do the privileges of the IRC operator on the given IRCd.
 RFC 1459 claims that IRC operators are "a necessary evil" to keep a clean state of the network, and as such they need to be able to disconnect and reconnect servers.
 Additionally, to prevent malicious users or even harmful automated programs from entering IRC, IRC operators are usually allowed to disconnect clients and completely ban IP addresses or complete subnets.
 Networks that carry services (NickServ et al.) usually allow their IRC operators also to handle basic "ownership" matters.
 Further privileged rights may include overriding channel bans (being able to join channels they would not be allowed to join, if they were not opered), being able to op themselves on channels where they would not be able without being opered, being auto-opped on channels always and so forth.

 Hostmasks

 A hostmask is a unique identifier of an IRC client connected to an IRC server.
 IRC servers, services, and other clients, including bots, can use it to identify a specific IRC session.

 The format of a hostmask is nick!user@host.
-The hostmask looks similar to, but should not be confused with an e-mail address.
+The hostmask looks similar to, but should not be confused with an e-mail address, distinguished by the ! to indicate a command and the Nickname.

 The nick part is the nickname chosen by the user and may be changed while connected.

 The user part is the username reported by ident on the client.
 If ident is not available on the client, the username specified when the client connected is used after being prefixed with a tilde.

 The host part is the hostname the client is connecting from.
 If the IP address of the client cannot be resolved to a valid hostname by the server, it is used instead of the hostname.

 Because of the privacy implications of exposing the IP address or hostname of a client, some IRC daemons also provide privacy features, such as InspIRCd or UnrealIRCd's "+x" mode.
 This hashes a client IP address or masks part of a client's hostname, making it unreadable to users other than IRCops.
 Users may also have the option of requesting a "virtual host" (or "vhost"), to be displayed in the hostmask to allow further anonymity.
 Some IRC networks, such as Libera Chat or Freenode, use these as "cloaks" to indicate that a user is affiliated with a group or project.